crowdlingo/course/src/speaking/vegetables-and-fruits.md

 ## Vocabulary

 <vocab-list>
-- honourable
-  - worthy of being honored
 - different
   - unlike in nature or quality or form or degree
+- perfectly
+  - completely and without qualification
-- everyday
+- nutritious
-  - found in the ordinary course of events
+  - of or providing nourishment
+- broccoli
+  - plant with dense clusters of tight green flower buds
-- vegetable
+- shopping
-  - edible seeds or roots or stems or leaves or bulbs or tubers or nonsweet fruits of any of numerous herbaceous plant
+  - searching for or buying goods or services
 - medicinal
   - having the properties of medicine
-- perfectly
-  - completely and without qualification

 <!-- blank -->